 Each person needs to become aware of who the people and environments they care about are in order to be able to adapt.

-Beyond these limits, there is no possibility of using the interpersonal intelligence and an over-adaptive psychology prevails.
+Beyond these limits, there is no possibility of using interpersonal intelligence and an over-adaptive psychology prevails.

-A Conscious adaptation becomes possible when the intrapersonal intelligence allowed the individual to define the structure of the idea of the concept s/he is developing and the interpersonal intelligence allowed the individual to establish complementary and supplementary relationships with the environment.
+Conscious adaptation becomes possible when the intrapersonal intelligence allowed the individual to define the structure of the idea of the concept s/he is developing and the interpersonal intelligence allows the individual to establish complementary and supplementary relationships with the environment.

 Adaptiveness is achieved after multiple recycling processes, based on the feedback from the environment, that allows refining the idea of the concept until the functional concept, or perhaps the essential concept, is found.
 This allows establishing structural stable and dynamic functional relationships with the environment.